 Working anywhere in the time of COVID-19 has been challenging.
 Learning to work in an industry as part of an internship program is even more challenging.
 Our teams at Climate LLC and Bayer have not been in the office since March.
 For our interns that started in the summer of 2020, their unique experience meant they might not get a chance to meet their teams face to face, or experience the dynamics of in-person interactions within the workplace.

-Brianna Dawkins, graduate student at Missouri State University, is the Summer Communications Intern with The Climate Corporation.
+Brianna Dawkins, graduate student at Missouri State University, is the Summer Communications Intern with Climate LLC.
 Levi Kermes, junior at University of Minnesota, is a Summer Sales Intern with the South Dakota DEKALB Asgrow sales team.

 Brianna Dawkins (BD): Obviously, this year has been unique for our internships.
 We have had to learn how to adapt to the digital barriers that previous interns might not have encountered.
 Personally, I expected to be working in the office with the Communications team and meeting everyone else in St. Louis, but I’ve still had a great experience getting connected with different teams.
 How has this experience been different than what you originally thought it would be?